zxshah/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 ### WAN interfaces

 A WAN interface in AVD is defined under the node settings either under the `l3_interfaces` or the `l3_port_channels` list.
 To be considered as a WAN interface by AVD, an `l3_interface` pr `l3_port_channel` must have the `wan_carrier` key defined (which will allow to detect the path-group thanks to the carrier to path-group mapping).
 The `wan_circuit_id` is optional and used on CVaaS to provide more information in the visualization as well as in the AVD generated interface description.
-The `receive_bandwidth` and `transmit_bandwidth` fields are also used just for visualization on CVaaS.
+The `receive_bandwidth` and `transmit_bandwidth` fields are currently only used for visualization on CVaaS.
 Finally the key `connected_to_pathfinder` allows to disable the static peering configuration on a given path-group.

 !!!
 Danger